weraseemann/weraseemann/README.md

 ## 😄 Pronouns:
 She/Her

-## ⚡ Fun fact:
+## ⚡ Personal&Fun...

-Debugging feels for me like being a detective in a crime movie where you are also the murderer.
+🕵️‍♂️ Debugging feels for me like being a detective in a crime movie where you are also the murderer.
 (But I promise I only commit code, not crimes!)

-Personal & Fun
 ☕ I optimize workflows but still forget to drink my hot tea untill it is almost freezing.
 Priorities.

-🛠️ I am constantly fixing things, but my plants remain unimpressed with my debugging skills. 🌱💀
+🛠️ I am constantly fixing things, but my plants remain unimpressed with my debugging skills. 🐛🌱💀

 🚀 My strong problem-solving skill says: every problem has a solution… unless it’s a CSS issue, then it has 5 solutions and none of them work in all browsers.
 <!---